selimslab/selimslab.github.io/_CODE/delete-tree-node.md

     # now the key is the root of a subtree
     else:
         # if the subtree does not have a left child, we just return its right child
-        # to its father, and they will be connected on the higher level recursion.
+        # to its parent, and they will be connected on the higher level recursion.
         if not root.left:
             return root.right